FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 As we mentioned before, the App function represents a Component.
 React components are small, reusable pieces of code that return a React element to be rendered to the page.
 You can create you components as a indiviual files (Single File Component - SFC).So go ahead and create the components directory (just to be more organized), and move your `App.js` file to components.
 Then delete `import "./styles.css"` from `App.js`.
 We will import the CSS into `index.js` instead.

--   The`props` attribute allow us to control dynamic properties for our App Component.For example you can provide the property "color" to the App Component`<App color="red"/>`.So you can access it through`this.props.color`.
+-   The `props` attribute allow us to control dynamic properties for our App Component.For example you can provide the property "color" to the App Component `<App color="red"/>`.
+So you can access it through `props.color`.
 -   Notice that the `return()` function contains the template that React is going to render for our App Component.
--   The`export default` tells javascript that we want to export the component for reusing it.
+-   The `export default` tells JavaScript that we want to export the component for reusing it.

-Now go back to the`index.js` file, delete the App function and add the import for our new Component and `./styles.css`.
+Now go back to the `index.js` file, delete the App function and add the import for our new Component and `./styles.css`.
 The file should look as follows:

 ```js
 import React from 'react';